Meningococcal disease: Close contacts

 Protective levels of anticapsular antibodies are not achieved until 7–14 days following administration of a meningococcal vaccine, vaccination cannot prevent early onset disease in these contacts and usually is not recommended following sporadic cases of invasive meningococcal disease.
 Unlike developed countries, in sub-Saharan Africa and other under developed countries, entire families live in a single room of a house.

 Meningococcal infection is usually introduced into a household by an asymptomatic person.
 Carriage then spreads through the household, reaching infants usually after one or more other household members have been infected.
 Disease is most likely to occur in infants and young children who lack immunity to the strain of organism circulating and who subsequently acquire carriage of an invasive strain.

-By preventing susceptible contacts from acquiring infection by directly inhibiting colonization.
 Close contacts are defined as those persons who could have had intimate contact with the patient's oral secretions such as through kissing or sharing of food or drink.
 The importance of the carrier state in meningococcal disease is well known.
 In developed countries the disease transmission usually occurs in day care, schools and large gatherings where usually disease transmission could occur.
 Because the meningococcal organism is transmitted by respiratory droplets and is susceptible to drying, it has been postulated that close contact is necessary for transmission.
 Therefore, the disease transmission to other susceptible person cannot be prevented.
 Meningitis occurs sporadically throughout the year, and since the organism has no known reservoir outside of man, asymptomatic carriers are usually the source of transmission.

 Additionally, basic hygiene measures, such as handwashing and not sharing drinking cups, can reduce the incidence of infection by limiting exposure.
 When a case is confirmed, all close contacts with the infected person can be offered antibiotics to reduce the likelihood of the infection spreading to other people.
 However, rifampin-resistant strains have been reported and the indiscriminate use of antibiotics contributes to this problem.
 Chemoprophylaxis is commonly used to those close contacts who are at highest risk of carrying the pathogenic strains.
 Since vaccine duration is unknown, mass select vaccinations may be the most cost-effective means for controlling the transmission of the meningococcal disease, rather than mass routine vaccination schedules.